11th Michigan Infantry Regiment (reorganized)

 The 11th Michigan Infantry Regiment (reorganized) was an infantry regiment that served in the Union Army during the American Civil War.

+The regiment spent the rest of their service, performing guard duty at Tennessee before mustering out.

 Service

 The 11th Michigan Infantry (reorganized) was organized at Jackson, Michigan, and mustered into federal service between January 4 and February 26, 1865.

+After being mustered out, the regiment marched to Nashville, Tennesssee, and were assigned to the 3rd Brigade, 2nd Division of the Army of the Cumberland.
+The regiment was then sent to Eastern Tennessee to guard strategic points such as Chattanooga, Knoxville Railroad and Cleveland, Tennesse.

+After 2 months of duty, the regiment proceeded to Knoxville and to Nashville, where it was mustered out of service.

 The regiment was mustered out on September 16, 1865.

+Organizaational affiliations and detailed service

+Organizational affiliation

+During it's service, the regiment was assigned to various larger formations such as: